anomaly/lab-web-client/README.md

 # Lab - Standardised Web Client

+> **Deprecation Warning**: This project has been of immense value to discover best practices around React, with stacks like [Remix](https://remix.run) becoming the way of building React apps, which offers consolidation of many of the plugins in use and cutting down a lot of edge case handling, it makes sense for us to move to a framework like Remix.
+>
+> Remix offers a full stack approach and takes advantage of Server Side Rendering, improving performance of the client side applications.
+We still believe in the value of an API and decoupling the front end from the server side logic.
+The approach allows us to move away from Remix if it appeared to be the right decision to make or support native mobile clients for our applications.
+>
+> The result is the [psychedelic-stack](https://github.com/anomaly/psychedelic-stack) which maintains our Python foundation on the server and uses Remix in a Backend for your Frontend approach.
+>
+> Most of what have learnt by building this client will be migrated or ported as appropriate.

 Objectives:
 - [X] Typescript based Create React App base project
 - [X] Validated SSL without any other dependencies